-Synthetic oil-based fibres, such as nylon or Lycra, have long been the basic components of bikinis and one-piece swimsuits – not only does their production need a large amount of water and energy, they also don’t biodegrade.
-The result is that they end up adding to the amount of virgin plastic on the planet and contributing to the accumulation of microplastics clogging up our shorelines, poisoning marine life and infecting the food chain.
+Synthetic oil-based fibres, such as nylon or Lycra, have long been the basic components of bikinis and one-piece swimsuits, but not only does their production need a large amount of water and energy, they also don’t biodegrade.
+The result is that they end up adding to the vast amounts of plastic on the planet and contributing to the accumulation of microplastics clogging up our shorelines, poisoning marine life and infecting the food chain.

-Thankfully, a number of swimwear designers are making the change to stem this tidal wave of damage, using recycled and sustainable materials, and pioneering manufacturing techniques.
+Thankfully, an ever-increasing number of swimwear designers are making the change to stem this tidal wave of damage, using recycled and sustainable materials, and cutting-edge manufacturing techniques.
 One popular solution lies in Econyl®, a regenerated nylon yarn made entirely from waste products, including the ‘ghost’ nets littering our oceans.
 Not only does this help remove deep-sea plastic waste, it also cuts down on the use of water, oil and energy used during the manufacturing process.

-As swimwear takes its place in the fight against plastic pollution, we take a look at the innovative labels paving the way for a cleaner, greener future – while, in many cases, also giving back to charity – with their covetable, sustainable swimwear.
+As swimwear takes its place in the fight against plastic pollution, we highlight the innovative brands paving the way for a cleaner, greener future with their covetable, sustainable designs.

-This London-based brand was founded by Argentinean fashion photographer Josefina A. Theo and inspired by her childhood on the Uruguayan coast.
-After several years working with brands including Net-a-Porter and Matches Fashion she decided to make a career pivot and launch her own luxury label – the result is her elegant, refined take on sustainable swimwear.
+Casa Raki was founded by Argentinean fashion photographer Josefina Alazraki, inspired by her childhood on the Uruguayan coast.
+After several years working with brands including Net-a-Porter and Matches Fashion, she decided to make a career pivot and launch her own luxury label – the result is her elegant, refined take on sustainable swimwear.
 The pieces are all ethically made in a female-only couture factory in Portugal using high-tech but ecological fabrics, including Econyl® and a renewable yarn made from castor beans.
 Expect minimalist one-pieces and mix-and-match bikinis in bold block colours and modern silhouettes.
 Look out for Casa Raki’s new 26-piece resortwear collaboration with photographer-designer-model Candice Lake, currently also available at Matches Fashion.

-Ayla’s playful, feminine designs instantly conjure up feel-good holiday vibes and memories of cocktails on the beach, which was exactly the aim when London-based founders Kirsty Ames and Heidi Sommerau started the label – the idea was dreamed up while they were on the beach in Tobago, and many of their collections are inspired by the Caribbean islands.
-For SS20 they’ve opted for coral-inspired prints, with a percentage of the profits going toward the Coral Guardian charity, which is dedicated to coral reef conservation.
+Ayla’s playful, feminine designs instantly conjure up feel-good holiday vibes and memories of cocktails on the beach, which was exactly the aim when London-based founders Kirsty Ames and Heidi Sommerau started the label.
+The idea was dreamed up while they were on the beach in Tobago, and many of their collections are inspired by the Caribbean islands.
+Bikinis and one-pieces feature signature clashing colour frills and metallic thread detailing to contrast soft, tie-dye patterns, with their new Throwback Collection sure to sell out fast.
 All of their sustainable swimwear range is created from recycled fibres, while their sarongs are made with Cupro, a by-product of cotton that would normally be thrown away.

 Growing up on St Barths, Swedish designer Agnes Fischer has always had an affinity with the ocean.
 Horrified at the rapidly diminishing health of the planet’s coral reefs, she pledged to create a luxury sustainable swimwear brand handmade in Italy using only fibres from regenerated fishing nets and ocean waste.
-The collection, designed to be worn from the beach to the bar, features hand-painted ’80s-inspired prints and scrunchie-inspired straps.
-Plus, 10% of profits are donated to the Healthy Seas project – a team of volunteer divers who recover ghost nets from the sea, which then go on to be made into the fabric that Fisch uses.
+The brand’s fabric mill is just two hours from its factory, meaning that their carbon footprint is as minimal as possible.
+The collection comes in bold colours and retro-inspired prints – the new St Barth’s print is perfect for wearing from the beach to the bar.

 Stay Wild Swim

 London-based sports-luxe swimwear brand Stay Wild Swim was co-founded by Natalie Glaze and Zanna van Dijk, and frames its ‘buy less, buy better’ approach with thoughtfully cut, block-colour one and two-piece designs made from recycled nylon.
 Tags and packaging are fully recyclable, the label’s shipping is 100% carbon neutral and they’re currently working on the technology to recycle old swimwear into new pieces.
 In the meanwhile, send them your worn down or broken swimwear (from any brand) and they will send it on to their recycling partner to be recycled and repurposed into eco industrial products such as eco-carpet underlay.